-This article introduces a bidirectional processing algorithm between the radar and tomography methods.
-The first processing is "tomography \rightarrow radar," that is, the CSI-based tomography generates an accurate Green's function with a breast model constituting only skin and adipose tissues, which enhances the reconstruction accuracy of the radar image, provided that it only focuses on a high-contrast area, such as fibroglandular or cancerous tissues.
-This has been partially investigated previously [13].
-In the second process, that is, "radar \rightarrow tomography," the obtained radar image provides an appropriate initial estimate of the CSI reconstruction by converting the strength of the radar image to the complex permittivity.
-There are some investigations of dependency of initial guess of the IS analysis [18].
-Several approaches based on the level set algorithm, which defines the boundary of the low and high contrast area to reduce the number of unknowns, have been also developed [33], [34], [35], using a prior knowledge of dielectric parameter of each tissue.
-However, there are few studies to provide a radar image-based initial guess for the post-IS approach.
-Thus, the main contributions of this study are as follows.
+This paper introduces a bidirectional processing algorithm between the radar and tomography methods.
+The first processing is "tomography \rightarrow radar," i.e., the CSI-based tomography generates an accurate Green's function with a breast model constituting only skin and adipose tissues, which enhances the reconstruction accuracy of the radar image, provided that it only focuses on a high-contrast area, such as fibroglandular or cancerous tissues.
+This has been partially investigated previously [9].
+In the second process, i.e., "radar \rightarrow tomography", the obtained radar image provides an appropriate initial estimate of the CSI reconstruction by converting the strength of the radar image to the complex permittivity.
+There are some investigations of dependency of initial guess of the inverse scattering analysis [13].
+Several approaches based on the level set algorithm, which defines the boundary of the low and high contrast area to reduce the number of unknowns, have been also developed [24]-[26], using a prior knowledge of dielectric parameter of each tissue.
+However, there are much few studies to provide a radar image based initial guess for the post IS approach.
+Thus, the main contributions of this study are as follows:

-- The CSI-based tomography provides an accurate estimation of Green's function in heterogeneous media and the clutter signal, such as skin surface reflection ("tomography → radar" processing). - The radar image offers a promising initial estimate for post-CSI quantitative reconstruction ("radar → tomography"), and the reconstruction accuracy including the high-contrast area (fibroglandular or tumor tissues) is significantly improved.
+- The CSI-based tomography provides an accurate estimation of the Green's function in heterogeneous media and the clutter signal, such as skin surface reflection ("tomography → radar" processing). - The radar image offers a promising initial estimate for post-CSI quantitative reconstruction ("radar → tomography"), and the reconstruction accuracy including the high-contrast area (fibroglandular or tumor tissues) is significantly improved.